JoschaMiddendorf/fhem-docker/README.md

 ___
 ### Features
 * mapable and self initialising volume /opt/fhem
-* Exposed ports: 7072 for FHEM-Tellnet and 8083-8089 for FHEM Web, Tablet UI and Webhooks.
+* Exposed ports: 7072 for FHEM-Tellnet and 8083-8089 for FHEM Web instances, Tablet UI and Webhooks. (you dont't have to expose them all)
 * Preinstalled haus-automatisierung.com theme
 * Preconfigured nice looking FHEM Web
 * Live FHEM log output via docker